karenyyng/ElGordo_paper1/README.md

    pericenters
 - [ ] make use of SVM for classification of subcluster members (optional)
 - [ ] finalize all the figures and numerical results before working on the the writing tasks in detail
+- [ ] zoom in on the merging scenario figure and see which scenario is actually more favored for beta = 0.9 with the polarization prior applied

 Writing Tasks sorted by priority
 =====